boozallen/sdp-docs/pages/getting-started/configuration_of_sdp.rst

 ---------------------------------

-While a pipeline_config.groovy file is not strictly required - the JTE uses a base pipeline config file with sensible defaults - it's a good idea to create the file now.
+While a pipeline_config.groovy file is not strictly required - the JTE uses a `base pipeline config file`_ with sensible defaults - it's a good idea to create the file now.
 Should you want to add to it later, it will be there and ready for you to add changes.

+.. _base pipeline config file: https://github.com/boozallen/sdp-pipeline-framework/blob/master/resources/sdp/pipeline_config.groovy

 For this getting started guide, it is assumed your project's application runs inside containers.
 This means that, at a bare minimum, your pipeline builds